dotnet/docs/includes/core-changes/c-locale-maps-to-invariant-locale.md

 ### Category

-- Globalization
+Globalization

 ### Affected APIs

-All collation and culture APIs is affected by this change.
+All collation and culture APIs are affected by this change.

 <!--